-Given twenty minutes, I could share with someone how they should proceed.
+Given twenty minutes, I could lay out the argument about how an investor should proceed.
 If they stuck with me through my long-winded explanation, by the end they'd be as sold as I was that I was correct.
 But I couldn't figure out how to wrap it into an easier analogy.